404Setup/KryptonFNP/README.md

 > see [404Setup Public License](https://github.com/404Setup/404Setup/blob/main/LICENSE.md)

 - **Krypton FNP:** 2025-2026.
 Licensed "as is".
 Provided by 404Setup under LGPL-3.0 Only.
 - **RecastLib RecastXZ:** 2025-2026 404Setup.
 All rights reserved.
-Limited, non-profit redistribution is permitted, but source and copyright information may not be removed.
+Source code is licensed under a MPL-2.0 License.
 - **RecastLib RecastSSL:** 2025-2026 404Setup.
 All rights reserved.
 Source code is licensed under a BSD-3-Clause License.